checkeverything.ch

 Conclusion

-In 2026, six cantons have statutory minimum wages: Geneva, Lucerne, Basel-Stadt, Neuchatel, Jura and Ticino.
-Geneva leads at CHF 24.59/h, Lucerne joins the club this year.
-In the remaining 20 cantons, CLAs or individual negotiation set the floor.
+In 2026, five cantons have statutory minimum wages: Geneva, Basel-Stadt, Jura, Neuchatel and Ticino.
+Geneva leads at CHF 24.59/h.
+On top of that, the city of Lucerne introduced CHF 22.75/h, and the Federal Supreme Court confirmed the city minimums of Zurich and Winterthur in May 2026.
+In the remaining cantons, CLAs or individual negotiation set the floor.

-For workers in these cantons, the minimum provides a binding floor that cannot be undercut.
-Anyone earning less can claim the difference retroactively.
+For workers in these places, the minimum provides a binding floor that cannot be undercut, and anyone earning less can generally claim the difference retroactively.
 For a deep dive into the Geneva model, see our dedicated Geneva minimum wage 2026 guide.

-Legal notice: The information in this article is for informational purposes only and does not constitute legal advice.
-Minimum wages may change.
-For binding information about your specific situation, contact the labor inspectorate in your canton or a qualified Swiss employment lawyer.
-Sources: Federal Statistical Office (BFS), State Secretariat for Economic Affairs (SECO).
-As of: May 2026.
+Legal notice: This article is for general information only and does not constitute legal advice.
+Minimum wages and their effective dates can change.
+For binding information about your specific situation, contact the labour inspectorate in your canton or a qualified Swiss employment lawyer.
+Sources: cantonal labour offices, City of Lucerne, City of Zurich, Unia, Federal Statistical Office (BFS), State Secretariat for Economic Affairs (SECO).
+As of: June 2026.
+This is not a substitute for individual professional advice.

 More interesting articles